JPatel87/locks-of-lush/README.md

 [ADD PAST APPOINTMENT IMAGE OF BOOKINGS PAGE to show dat order too]

 * Change booking
-    * The "change booking" form pre-populates with all the initial appointment details and works in the same way as the "make booking" form.
+    * The "change booking" form pre-populates with all the initial appointment details and works in the same way as the "make booking" form in terms of error handling and redirecting.
-    * The user is given the option to make the change and confirm or cancel.
+    * At the end of the form the user is given the option to confirm or cancel the change.These options are useful as they serve as an additional safety measure to prevent the user from making a change they do not intend to.
-    * If the user makes a valid change - they will be redirected to the bookings page and presented with a success message to say that their request was successful and the change will be reflected in the bookings table.
-    * If the user decides to cancel - they will be re-directed back to the bookings page.

 * Delete bookings
     * The delete booking page displays a message to the user relaying the appointment details (service, date, time and stylist) they requested to delete and asks them to confirm or cancel the deletion.